No final desta pagina ha um link para a versão em português.

 Dumont wasn't the first man fo fly in a heavier than air machine.

 The first registered flight was made by the Wright Brothers whoose

-Flyer was cabable of take off, fly under control making curves ups
+Flyer was cabable of taking off, fly under control making curves

-and downs and landing safely.
-The catapult was used to shorten the
+ups and downs and landing safely.
+The catapult was used to shorten

 first fly in 1903, three years before Santos Dumont.
 That's history.